Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 How can we let this happen?

-And yet, the same people who the same kind of thinking, they can wring their hands and feel bad over all these refugees, would consign a nation of Iraqis to the to the horrors uh that existed before we got there, uh with literally no concern for human rights, and they'd be saying, we gotta move on to Darfur.
+And yet, the same people, the same kind of thinking, they can wring their hands and feel bad over all these refugees, would consign a nation of Iraqis to the horrors that existed before we got there with literally no concern for human rights.

-Uh everybody that pays attention knows what these contradictions are all about, and they are contradictions big time.
+Everybody that pays attention knows what these contradictions are all about.

-They're they these people that that claim to have human rights, love and devotion, and care about the oppressed.
+These people that claim to have human rights, love and devotion, and care about the oppressed, it's not about that.

 Don't have time to go into all of them here, but you're wise to point out the contradiction.

-Gotta run, be back after this.
+Got to run, be back after this.

 Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, torture, humiliation, and even the good times.

-Rush Limbaugh, the all-knowing, all-caring, all-sensing, all feeling, all concerned.
+Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned.

 We have a term for that in the military.